 Instead, that person probably engaged with a variety of online and offline touchpoints related to sneakers.
 From there, the shopper may have researched online, searching for the ideal style and price range.
 Finally, after a thorough investigation of products, pricing, reviews as well as locations that carried the desired sneakers, the shopper visits a local retail store to complete the purchase.

 If you’re like most people, this scenario sounds familiar.
 For marketers, this particular example highlights one instance in the many ways a consumer engages with a brand, becomes interested in a particular product or service and reaches a buying decision.
 The problem?
 This is just one path in a complex, highly individualized journey.
-Consumers engage with myriad channels and touchpoints every day.
-And no combination is exactly the same.
+Consumers engage with myriad channels and touchpoints every day - and no combination is exactly the same.
 In fact, it takes upwards of six to eight unique touchpoints to convince a consumer to convert.

-Driving Retail Sales with Omnichannel Marketing and Unified Marketing Measurement
+Driving Retail Sales with Unified Analytics

 Today’s multi-channel consumer landscape, combined with the 10,000 marketing messages consumers receive each day means retail brands need to stand out amid fierce competition and drive not only sales, but brand loyalty across the channels, touchpoints, and devices that consumers use most.